naimur978/VectoQuery/readme.md

 ### Indexing Your Documents

-VectorQuery accepts multiple document formats including PDF, TXT, CSV, DOCX, and others.
+InfoGPT accepts multiple document formats including PDF, TXT, CSV, DOCX, and others.
 To process your documents for semantic search, place them in the `document_sources` directory.

 After adding your documents to the `document_sources` folder, run the indexing process to embed your content into the ChromaDB vector database: